abhishekarya1/Hash-Define-myNotes/content/spring-boot/cloud.md

 [highlight](https://resilience4j.readme.io/docs/circuitbreaker#failure-rate-and-slow-call-rate-thresholds:~:text=The%20state%20of,back%20to%20CLOSED.) from the official docs

 ## Config Server
+Configs that are common to all the services can be placed in a central server.

+The config can be **fetched from GitHub**, etc... or it can be **served from the local files** of the config server.

-Configs that are common to all the services can be placed in a central server having a repository (via GitHub).
-Each individual service can then point to that server and fetch configs duting **bootstrap** stage of the Spring Boot application run.
+Each individual service can then point to that server and fetch configs during _bootstrap_ stage of the Spring Boot application run.

 The `bootstrap.yml` files are where this "pointing to server" logic is placed in a service and they're usually loaded even before `application.yml` file during the application context load.